joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 What we will be building is a network of 2 applications that share a single source of identity, Auth0.

 One application will be a WordPress site that exposes a REST API (explained below).
-We will add Auth0 login capability and OAuth 2 protection for the API.
-This will allow API calls to be connected to the same user that created the WordPress account.
+We will add Auth0 login capability to the main application and OAuth 2 protection for the API.
+The latter will allow API calls to be connected to the same user that created the WordPress account.

 The other application will request an access token during login that will allow it to call the WordPress API on behalf of the user logging in.
 We will map our permissions to core WordPress capabilities to match, generally, the existing authorization scheme.

+This system will allow the same user to log into both applications and create posts via API with the same identity.

 ![](/_images/2020/12/WP-REST-API-diagram.png)